pblaas/terraform/cache_on_demand/README.md

   * tenant_name
   * key_pair

-* Update the the docker-compose.yml to reflect your destination webserver HOST.DOMAIN.LTD.
+* Update the the docker-compose.yml to reflect your destination webserver HOST_DOMAIN_LTD.

 * Concat the SSL private key and SSL certificate into a file called cert.pem